BigDataForSanDiego/team302/Proposal.md

 #### Team Name: Team Insured

 #### Your team’s hackathon idea in One sentence:
-##### Create a web platform that informs low income families about health care and which health insurance plan is best for them
+##### Create a web platform that informs low income families about health care and which health insurance plan is best and adequate for them

 #### A visual